If you want to reach your highest self, I’ve got five meditations for self actualization that will help you to get there.

 - Finally, we get to self actualization.

 The peek of Maslow’s hierarchy of needs, self-actualization refers to deep characteristics that are hallmarks of an enlightened mind.
-These are characteristics exhibited by people who have achieved enlightenment (Read: How To Achieve Enlightenment).
+These are characteristics exhibited by people who have achieved enlightenment (Read: How To get to Enlightenment).

 • Clear perception of reality